This Advice was Last Updated 1 day ago.

 Padma and Lalli are two village girls who live in a small village in Uttar Pradesh, India.
 The two close best friends were murdered together, and their bodies were hung next to each other on a tree.
-Sonia Faleira tells this story whole covering several social issues in India’s broken system.
-Issues including the caste system, honor killings, police ineptitude, and the price women pay if ‘shame’ is brought to the family.
+Sonia Faleiro tells this story whole covering several social issues in India’s broken system.
+Issues include the caste system, honor killings, police ineptitude, and the price women pay if ‘shame’ is brought to the family.

 17. The Reykjavik Confessions by Simon Cox